AdobeDocs/experience-manager-65.en/help/forms/developing/protecting-documents-policies.md

 For code examples using the Document Security service, see the following Quick Starts:

-* “Quick Start (SOAP mode): Reinstating access to a revoked document using the web service API”
+* “Quick Start (SOAP mode): Reinstating access to a revoked document using the web service API"

 ### Reinstate access to revoked documents using the web service API {#reinstate-access-to-revoked-documents-using-the-web-service-api}